SourceReviver/ebproof/README.md

 The distribution includes the following files:

 - `ebproof.dtx` : the doctrip source for the package and documentation
+- `ebproof.ins` : the generation script for producing `ebproof.sty`
 - `ebproof.pdf` : the compiled documentation
-- `ebproof.sty` : the generated package

 The package requires `expl3` (the LaTeX3 programming environment) which provides many useful programming tools.